waku-org/nwaku/docs/tutorial/pre-requisites-of-running-on-chain-spam-protected-chat2.md

 ## 1. Create a Sepolia Ethereum account and obtain its private key

+> _**WARNING:**_ The private key is used elsewhere by Waku RLN registration tools to assist with membership registration in the Sepolia test network.
+> We strongly recommend that you create an account only for this purpose.
+> NEVER expose a private key that controls any valuable assets or funds.

 1. Download and install Metamask. [https://metamask.io/download/](https://metamask.io/download/)
    If you already have Metamask installed, go to step 3.
    If you encounter any issues during the Metamask setup process, please refer to the [official Metamask support page](https://support.metamask.io/hc/en-us).